Monday, 3 November 2014

 Such an economy had few corporations or anonymous transactions.
 Writers from a century or two ago described recognizing particular barrels, nails or saddles as we would recognize someone’s handwriting, and the craftsman’s reputation hung on the quality of their work.
 When everyone knew where products came from and could identify the makers of the superior and inferior work, they could reward the hardest-working and most skilled craftsmen with their business – what used to be called capitalism, before the word came to mean the system we have today.

 Today, of course, we drive long distances to buy underwear and palm pilots made to last a matter of months and be thrown away.
-We never meet the Third-World workers – possibly slaves -- who make such products, nor the crew that shipped them across a planet, nor the truckers who delivered them to a store larger than the Hebrew Temple.
+We never meet the Third-World workers – possibly slaves -- who make such products, nor the crew that shipped them across a planet, nor the truckers who delivered them to a store larger than the wonders of the Ancient World.
 Few craftsmen remain in this world, and those that remain are often elderly hobbyists.
 Our modern system won’t last forever, though, and we know a world of craftsmen can be sustainable for centuries -- because it was.

 I asked what work there was for a farrier these days, and the young man said he had more work than he could handle.
 Few people in Ireland or the USA can say that these days, as the people have less need of marketing managers and web designers.
 But horses, he pointed out, will always need shoes.